GrandguyJS/media-upload-plugin/README.md

 3. Reboot Jellyfin Server

 Who should use this plugin?
-1. Everybody who forgot to upload media to the server and will not have access to it for a period of time.
+1. 🏖️ Everybody who forgot to upload media to the server and will not have access to it for a period of time
-2. Family members who don't know how to use smb/other file upload systems
+2. 🤷 Family members who don't know how to use smb/other file upload systems

 Before you continue:
 All files get split in 28MB chunks and get uploaded to the server seperately, because Jellyfin server has a limit of 30MB per request.

-Thanks for using!
+❗❗❗ Version 1.0.0 has all the basic features, but still consider this work in progress